nab138/GearGlimpseRevolution/README.md

 ## In progress features

-Features that are being worked on, but are not included in a release yet.
+Features that are being worked on.
+Features with a checkmark are in a working state, but aren't included in the latest release yet.

 - [x] AprilTag Detector
-- [ ] Command Scheduler Display
+- [x] Command Scheduler Display
+- [ ] Trajectory Rendering
 - [ ] Alignment with real field via AprilTags

 ## Planned Features (in no particular order)

-- [ ] Trajectory Rendering
 - [ ] Field Switcher
 - [ ] Field Element Placement
 - [ ] Mechanism Rendering (maybe)